jerturowetz/notes/cheat-sheets/seo-and-localization.md

 # Jer's guide to website SEO & localization

-geotargeting in webmaster tools
-{
-On the Webmaster Tools Home page, click the site you want Under Site configuration, click Settings
-In the Geographic target section, select the option you want

-If you want to ensure that your site is not associated with any country or region, select Unlisted.

 ## A guide mostly for web developers dealing with Canadian & Quebec web properties

 Before we begin please note that I've omitted information regarding setting locvalization via http headers as I mostly use 3rd parties to serve client data (i.e. WPEngine) and, as a result, I can't mess around with servers.
 If you do have the skill/ability to mess around with your website servers http headers and are taking steps towards seo & localization, I'd urge you to explore this subject as it's probably the best way to set language information.